solomon-mash/Task-Management-System-Clone/README.md

 # Customization

-### To customize the design, update the following files:
+#### To customize the design, update the following files:

-Colors and Themes: src/styles/themes.css\
+- Colors and Themes: src/styles/themes.css.
-Icons: Replace icons in src/assets/icons/.\
+- Icons: Replace icons in src/assets/icons/.
-Components: Modify reusable components in src/components/.
+- Components: Modify reusable components in src/components/.

-### Future Enhancements
+# Future Enhancements

-Add user authentication for multi-user task management.\
+Add user authentication for multi-user task management.
-Integrate with a backend to save tasks persistently.\
+Integrate with a backend to save tasks persistently.
-Add calendar view for scheduling tasks.\
+Add calendar view for scheduling tasks.

-### Contributions
+# Contributions

 Contributions are welcome!
 Please fork this repository, make your changes, and submit a pull request.
-License.\
+## License.

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact.
+# Contact.

 ### For any questions or feedback, please contact: